sbealer/analyst-employment-test/README.md

   3. Provide the customer_id of the customer who has the greatest number of purchases.

 4. **Provide screenshots of the following graphs (you can use Google spreadsheets to create the graphs):**
-  1. A bar chart showing revenue per year with X axis being year, Y axis being revenue.
+  1. A column chart showing revenue per year with X axis being year, Y axis being revenue.
   2. A bar chart showing employee_id and salary sorted by salary least to greatest.
   3. A bar chart showing employee_id and total hours worked on all projects sorted least to greatest.
+  	1. **Extra credit:**
+  		1. Provide a chart of your choice showing something from the dataset that you found interesting.